 FACULTY QUESTIONNAIRE ABOUT

+DEAN OF THE COLLEGE OF

+Introductory Remarks

-DEAN OF THE COLLEGE OF Introductory Remarks This survey questionnaire is being submitted to all full-time faculty of the College with one y ea of service or more and rank of instructor or higher.
-It is designed to collect information about ıŧ
+This curvey questionnaire is being subm sitted to all full time faculty of the College with a

 This survey questionnaire is being submitted to all full-time faculty of the College with one year of service or more and rank of instructor or higher.
 It is designed to collect information about how the Dean is perceived by the faculty of the College.